rust-lang/rust-forge/src/release/process.md

 Here's how Rust is currently released:

-## Promote beta to stable (T-6 days, Friday the week before)
+## Bump the stable version number (T-6 days, Friday the week before)

-Open a PR bumping the version number in `src/bootstrap/channel.rs`. r+ rollup=never this PR.
+Open a PR bumping the version number in `src/version`. `r+ rollup=never` this PR.

-Mark it as rollup=never, because if it lands in a rollup as *not* the first PR then other pull requests in that rollup will be incorrectly associated with the prior release.
+Mark it as `rollup=never`, because if it lands in a rollup as *not* the first PR then other pull requests in that rollup will be incorrectly associated with the prior release.

 ## Promote beta to stable (T-3 days, Monday)